 A few states have regulations that are even stricter than the current EPA regulations.
 You can contact your local Department of Environmental Quality to confirm that your stove is approved by your state.
 It is possible to legally sell and own non-EPA approved stoves, however, these must still be compliant with state or city air quality laws.

-Stoves that were EPA certified in 1988 will remain EPA certified until the new measures are put in place (scheduled for May 1, 2020).
+Stoves that were EPA certified in 1988 will carry their certification forward, regardless of new standards.
+This mirrors how emissions standards for automobiles manufactured in a given year are not held to newer and more strict standards.
 You can check to see if you own an EPA approved stove by looking for the permanent metal EPA certification label, or by looking up your stove on this list of EPA certified wood burning models.

 With regard to environmental impact, the phase I and phase II stoves are significantly cleaner than the old, pre-EPA stoves, and the newest models release less than a tenth of what the old models emitted.
 Overall, the advancements in technology succeeded in making wood burning stoves a safe, efficient, and environmentally responsible choice for your home.